Now Open: BRIX KLIA By Pinetree A New Era Of Artistic Co-Living In Malaysia

-(MENAFN- Media OutReach Newswire) Experience the Fusion of Comfort, Community, and Creativity at Sepang's Latest Hospitality Landmark SEPANG, MALAYSIA - Media OutReach Newswire - 31 January 2024 - BRIX KLIA by Pinetree (BRIX KLIA), a novel hotel concept, recently opened its doors in Sepang, Malaysia, and is celebrating its launch with attractive room promotions and a unique artistic twist.
+(MENAFN- Media OutReach Newswire) SEPANG, MALAYSIA - Media OutReach Newswire - 31 January 2024 - BRIX KLIA by Pinetree (BRIX KLIA), a novel hotel concept, recently opened its doors in Sepang, Malaysia, and is celebrating its launch with attractive room promotions and a unique artistic twist.
 Catering to both short-term and long-term guests, BRIX KLIA is not just a place to stay but an experience in creativity and community.

 Offering a blend of co-living and convenience, BRIX KLIA by Pinetree features a total of 87 rooms spread across 4 floors, along with amenities such as a laundromat, gym, community kitchen, cafeteria, convenience store, and co-working space.
 This versatile setup is designed to accommodate solo travellers, businessmen and even families.